GOD TV: Programming

+In 2008, GOD TV's viewership doubled as it broadcast the Lakeland Revival, with evangelist and faith healer Todd Bentley, nightly.
+It featured an apostolic alignment ceremony in which NAR leader C. Peter Wagner and other NAR apostles brought Bentley, who they saw as an apostolic leader, under their wing.

 Much of GOD TV's programming caters to a youth audience.
 The network aims to air 'relevant youth programming' that comprises series and events from leading youth ministries and featuring bands such as Leeland, Switchfoot, Rend Collective, Jars of Clay, Guvna B and Newworldson.

 GOD TV publishes content by Exodus International and Focus on the Family that advocates for conversion therapy, the pseudoscientific practice of attempting to change sexual orientation.

-GOD TV themed series support causes such as ending Human Trafficking Themed weekends have included The Persecuted Church season and the Refugees #LoveYourNeighbour Season.
+GOD TV themed series support causes such as ending human trafficking.
+Themed weekends have included The Persecuted Church season and the Refugees #LoveYourNeighbour Season.

 Criticism

 According to the BBC, GOD TV was criticized by the organizations Pride in Plymouth and Plymouth Humanists for inviting televangelist Andrew Wommack to "publicly preach discrimination towards LGBT people" at an annual gathering in 2015.

 David Amsalem, Israeli Minister of Communications, warned GOD TV's Israeli affiliate in May 2020 that it may be in violation of a law against proselytising and risks being shut down.
 It was later determined to violate said law and was ordered off Israeli airspace a month later in June.

-Television satirist and critic Victor Lewis-Smith described GOD TV's programming as "hour upon hour of hate-filled, rabble-rousing, homophobic bigotry, much of it featuring (and funded by) right-wing American evangelists" in 2002.
+In 2002, television satirist and critic Victor Lewis-Smith described GOD TV's programming as "hour upon hour of hate-filled, rabble-rousing, homophobic bigotry, much of it featuring (and funded by) right-wing American evangelists".